gene-git/pyconcurrent/README.rst

 of *(success:bool, answer:Any)* where success should be *True* if function succeeded.

 The function may optionally raise a *RuntimeError* exception, but typically setting *success* is sufficient.
-If you are using execptions then please use this one.
+If you are using exceptions then please use this one.

 ########
 Appendix